smallnest/gen/README.md

 ```

+## Building
+The project contains a makefile for easy building and common tasks.
+* `make help` - list available targets
+* `make build` - generate the binary `./gen`
+* `make example` - run the gen process on the example sqlite db located in ./examples place the sources in ./example
+Other targets exist for dev tasks.

 ## Example
 The projects provides a sample SQLite database in the `./example` directory.
 From the project `Makefile` can be used to generate the example code.